haddocking/haddocking.github.io/education/molmod_online/simulation.md

 cluster, the number of structures that belong to it, is also an indication of how favourable that particular region of the conformational landscape is in terms of free energy.
 GROMACS implements several clustering algorithms in the `cluster` program.
-Here, we will use the `gromos` clustering algorithm with a cutoff of 2 Å. Briefly, the algorithm first calculates how many frames are within 2 Å of each particular frame, based on the RMSD matrix, and then selects the frame with the largest number of neighbors to form the first cluster.
+Here, we will use the `gromos` clustering algorithm with a cutoff of $$2Å$$.
+Briefly, the algorithm first calculates how many frames are within
+$$2Å$$ of each particular frame, based on the RMSD matrix, and then selects the frame with the largest number of neighbors to form the first cluster.
 These structures are *removed* from the pool of available frames, and the calculation proceeds iteratively, until the next largest group is smaller than a pre-defined number.
 The `cluster` program produces a very large number of output files that